 Dental Implants Vs. Other Tooth-Replacement Options

 A dental implant is a permanent solution for missing teeth and has become the standard tooth-replacement option.
 Unlike dentures, it provides sufficient support that acts as a natural tooth and can withstand biting or chewing without slipping.
 As they are attached to the interior jawbone, so they’re not subject to decay, and they don’t stress adjacent teeth, both of which are common problems with dental bridges.
+With this: when comparing dental implants to other tooth replacement options, it’s clear that full arch dental implants provide a comprehensive and long-lasting solution for restoring your smile and oral function.

 What Can You Do To Make Them Last Longer?